Greg4cr/Coupling-Mapping/README.md

 The project can be compiled using the provided ant file (target "ant compile").
 First, run target "ant antlr" to generate Java code required for parsing.

 Class CouplingMapper is the main entry point.
-It generates a CSV file of couplings (Class.method -> Class.variable/method) for all Java classes in a project.
-It takes one argument - a path to the directory where Java files are contained.
+It generates a CSV file of couplings (Class.method -> Class.variable/method) for all Java classes in a project and a graph of the project.
+It takes one required argument - a path to the directory where Java files are contained - and one optional argument - a path of a file listing target classes).
 It recursively searches all subdirectories for Java files.

-    java -cp ".:lib/antlr-4.5.3-complete.jar" CouplingMapper /path/to/dir/
+    java -cp ".:lib/antlr-4.5.3-complete.jar" CouplingMapper /path/to/dir/ (optional: /path/to/list/of/target/classes)

 The Java class CouplingVisitor generates a CSV file for an individual .Java file of couplings (Class.Method -> Class.variable/method).
 This is an unfiltered list (layered calls not simplified).
 CouplingMapper uses this, then filters the results.